 Jaw Pain: Jaw pain has many different causes.
 It can be as benign as a broken tooth or as serious as a heart attack.
 Common causes of jaw pain include Temporomandibular Joint Dysfunction.
 In this condition from chronic misalignment of one’s teeth, the patient will grind or clench their teeth, usually while sleeping (bruxism).
 The relationship of the lower jaw (condyle) is misplaced in the upper jaw (glenoid fossa) causing the muscles that hold the lower jaw to the skull to go into spasm.
 This discomfort can extend to the neck, back, and facial muscles.
 Dental cavities (caries), exposure of the dental pulp (nerve) due to trauma or decay will also cause diffuse pain in the jaw.
 Medical conditions such as tumors, trigeminal nerve neuralgia, diabetes, and heart attacks (left side jaw pain) can present with pain in the jaw.
 If the pain is immediate (acute) and severe it should be deemed a dental emergency.
 If the pain has persisted under the radar for a time the patient should make an appointment under normal office hours.

 At 172 NYC Dental, we commonly treat patients who have knocked a tooth out of their mouth.
 Sometimes our dentist can replace this dislodged tooth; as long as it is placed back in the tooth socket within one to two hours of the injury.
-Our emergency dentist will observe the tooth to make sure that there are no fractures and that the root is intact.
+Our emergency dentist in Manhattan will observe the tooth to make sure that there are no fractures and that the root is intact.